hanpq/PSDev/README.md

 #### New-Password
 This function generates new passwords.
 Default it will create short temporary passwords.
 Can be used to generate complex passwords with options to include/exclude character groups.

+#### Remove-GitHubArtifact
+Removes all GitHub artifacts for a given repo or all repos on an account.

 #### Resolve-IPinSubnet
 Checks if a specified IP address is included in the IP range of a specific network.